-In connection with our preemptive rights offerings, we are also offering an aggregate of 397,442,500 shares of our common stock in separate offerings.
-In these offerings, we will offer shares of our common stock in Chile and shares of our common stock in the form of ADSs in the United States and other jurisdictions outside Chile.
-In order to make these shares available for the combined offering our controlling shareholders have indicated their intention to waive their rights to purchase any newly issued shares or treasury shares in the preemptive rights offerings.
+In order to make shares available for sale in the combined offering, our controlling shareholders, which hold approximately 59.5% of our outstanding shares, have indicated their intention to waive their rights to subscribe for any of the newly issued shares or treasury shares of common stock in the preemptive rights offerings.
 The closing of the combined offering is conditioned on receipt of this waiver.
 Our controlling shareholders are not obligated to waive any of their preemptive rights nor will our controlling shareholders receive any consideration for the waiver of preemptive rights.